Spacejazz/HoloView/README.md

  - jean@lukso.io
  - marjorie@lukso.io

-The invitation will invite you to download Testflight from the App store.
-Once Testflight is installed please login using that same email account.
+The invitation will prompt you to download Testflight from the App store.
+Once Testflight is installed please login using your Apple ID.
 Once you have logged in a second email invitation will come from Testflight inviting you to the current HoloView build.
+If the email above is not linked to your Apple ID or you are having issues accessing please reach out to Kasmir Lehto : kasimir.lehto@realitycrisis.io.

 [Link to Android version](https://drive.google.com/drive/folders/1Qf_gKMLAoa_2-LYODVDs563OjywI0EFs?usp=sharing)